 Netherlands Enterprise Agency, RVO

 • Do you employ more than 250 staff?
-You have to keep a register.
+You must keep a register.

 • Do you employ fewer than 250 staff?
-You do not need to keep a register.
+You do not always need to keep a register.

 In certain situations you need to have a register, even if you employ fewer than 250 people:

-• You process data that can pose risks for the rights and freedoms of the persons involved.
+• You process data that may pose a high risk for the rights and freedoms of the persons involved.

-• You process special personal data (data around health, religion, political preferences, or criminal records).
+• You process special categories of personal data (for example, data around health, religion, or political preferences), or criminal data.

-If you are bound to keep a register, you should be able to show it whenever the Dutch DPA (Data Protection Authority) (Autoriteit Persoonsgegevens, AP) asks for it.
+If you are bound to keep a register, you should be able to show it whenever the Dutch Data Protection Authority (Autoriteit Persoonsgegevens, AP) asks for it.

 It is up to you how you draw up the register.
 However, the following information should be included in the register regardless: